Top 50 Questions about Farmland

 Key Takeaways

-1. Write the earnest payment check to the seller’s attorney or as specified in the purchase agreement.
+- Firstly, write the earnest payment check to the seller’s attorney or as specified in the purchase agreement.

-2. The funds are held in a trust account for security until closing.
+- Secondly, ensure the funds are held in a trust account for security until closing.

-For a smooth transaction and assistance with all auction details, contact David Whitaker – Iowa Land Guy today!
+For a smooth transaction and professional assistance with all auction details, contact David Whitaker – Iowa Land Guy today!

 David Whitaker | Iowa Land Guy